 Because of our cross-specialization in tax and business planning, we are particularly well suited to effectively assist clients taxable estates of all sizes.
 Three of our attorneys hold a Masters of Law degree in taxation, while two are former auditors with the Estate and Gift Tax Division of the IRS.
 We confidently tackle the most challenging issues such as planning for closely held businesses, large retirement plans, non-citizens and second marriages to provide our clients with successful methods of maximizing what their heirs receive.

 For many of our clients, no matter what size their estate, how their heirs receive assets is just as important, if not more so, then how much they receive.
 Parents with minor children are concerned that if their children receive money too soon, they will either waste it, be taken advantage of, or use it as an excuse not to reach their full potential.
 Parents with older children are concerned about the loss of family assets through divorce, taxes and lawsuits, and want to set aside funds for their grandchildren’s education or create a special fund for a disabled family member.
 We help our clients address these issues by designing trusts and using family limited liability companies to meet their unique needs.

 There are a myriad of estate planning techniques that might meet a clients situation.
 Many are designated by their acronyms, GRATs to QTIPs, QPRTs to CRTs.
 Planning techniques that may have been appropriate in years past may not work as anticipated in the current economy with constantly changing tax laws.
-To find out about more about the alphabet soup of estate planning, and how to plan for an uncertain future, please visit the related articles and links in our Library, or contact Steven A. Loeb, Shareholder, of our Tax, Trusts and Estates and Elder Law Department to see how we can meet your personal needs.
+To find out about more about the alphabet soup of estate planning, and how to plan for an uncertain future, please contact Steven A. Loeb, Shareholder, of our Tax, Trusts and Estates and Elder Law Department to see how we can meet your personal needs.